neyrinckaudio/docs/docs/vcontrolpro/documentation/ethernet-controllers.md

 Legacy Digidesign and Avid ethernet-based surfaces use a fast, non-standard protocol using Ethernet 2 packets.
 They do not use modern TCP/IP networking.

 * Mac OS - For Mac OS, V-Control Pro does not need to use any special drivers for connecting to legacy hardware.
 * Windows - The Windows OS does not provide for Ethernet 2 connectivity.
 You must install the "Npcap" utility so that V-Control Pro can connect to legacy hardware.
 V-Control Pro will message you if "Npcap" is not installed and will point you to a free utility for you to install.
-At the time of this writing, it is avau=ialble at [NPcap.com](https://npcap.com/#download)
+At the time of this writing, it is available at [NPcap.com](https://npcap.com/#download)

 ## Adding An Ethernet Control Surface